kianmajl/A2K-CPU/README.md

 ## Assembler
-Also, this project includes an assembler which is in Phase_2/Assembler/Assembler.py.
+Also, this project includes an assembler which is in Phase_2/Assembler/[Assembler.py](https://github.com/kianmajl/A2K-CPU/blob/main/Phase_2/Assembler/Assembler.py).
 More information on its readme.md

+## Hardware Description
+A2K's hardware is descripted in Verilog which is added in Phase_2/[Verilog](https://github.com/kianmajl/A2K-CPU/tree/main/Phase_2/Verilog)

 Collaborators: [Alireza Tabatabaei](https://github.com/Tabatabaei1999), [Adrina Ebrahimi](https://github.com/adrina-ei), and [Kian Majlessi](https://github.com/kianmajl)